Leap year

-In the lunisolar Hebrew calendar, Adar Aleph, a 13th lunar month, is added seven times every 19 years to the twelve lunar months in its common years to keep its calendar year from drifting through the seasons.
-In the Solar Hijri and Bahá'í calendars, a leap day is added when needed to ensure that the following year begins on the March equinox.
+A lunar year of 12 lunar months is about 11 days shorter than an astronomical year.
+Lunisolar calendars, such as are traditional in most of Asia, each has its own rule to decide when to add a leap (lunar) month, so as to keep its calendar year from drifting through the seasons.
+Pure lunar calendars, such as the lunar Hijri calendar used in most of Islam, do not employ any such arrangement and accept the seasonal drift.

 The term leap year probably comes from the fact that a fixed date in the Gregorian calendar normally advances one day of the week from one year to the next, but the day of the week in the 12 months following the leap day (from 1 March through 28 February of the following year) will advance two days due to the extra day, thus leaping over one day in the week.
-For example, since 1 March was a Friday in 2024, a Saturday in 2025, will be a Sunday in 2026, and a Monday in 2027, the date will then "leap" over Tuesday to fall on a Wednesday in 2028.
+For example, since 1 March was a Friday in 2024, a Saturday in 2025, and a Sunday in 2026, and will be a Monday in 2027, the date will then "leap" over Tuesday to fall on a Wednesday in 2028.

 The length of a day is also occasionally corrected by inserting a leap second into Coordinated Universal Time (UTC) because of variations in Earth's rotation period.
 Unlike leap days, leap seconds are not introduced on a regular schedule because variations in the length of the day are not entirely predictable.

-Leap years can present a problem in computing, known as the leap year bug, when a year is not correctly identified as a leap year or when 29 February is not handled correctly in logic that accepts or manipulates dates.